The absolute cheapest way to zone control your home HVAC system

-Every week we inevitable have a conversation about hot and cold spots.
-Unfortunately it is common to have complaints about some areas of a home being too hot and other areas too cold.
+Every week we inevitably have a conversation about hot and cold spots.
+Unfortunately, it is common to have complaints about some areas of a home being too hot and other areas too cold.
 Uneven temperatures.
 This is especially prevalent in Houston homes closer to downtown (heights and Washington corridor) where houses tend to be multi-level and often times one system controls several floors.
-This can often spell disaster as these types of systems are either poorly designed (cheap construction) or not well equipped with zoning OR even a decently design system is limited by the technology of the day preventing it from fully performing.
+This can often spell disaster as these types of systems are either poorly designed (cheap construction) or not well equipped with zoning OR even a decently designed system is limited by the technology of the day preventing it from fully performing.
 Fixing this kind of issue permanently is often very intrusive and can be quite expensive.
-Further it can still at times have mixed results.
+Further, it can still at times have mixed results.
 So what’s the solution?

-Frankly there are a number of solutions from redesign, improving HVAC equipment, proper sizing and zoning air with dampers but again this is very expensive.
-Instead going down that road today we’ll discuss the cheapest solution which only costs several hundred dollars as opposed to several thousand.
-(Click here to see the product on amazon)
+Frankly, there are a number of solutions from the redesign, improving HVAC equipment, proper sizing and zoning air with dampers but again this is very expensive.
+Instead of going down that road today we’ll discuss the cheapest solution which only costs several hundred dollars as opposed to several thousand.

 HOW IT WORKS